Lace up and explore Singapore with these five long-distance trails that takes you around some of Singapore’s best nature parks and attractions!

 Lower Seletar Reservoir Park

 Established in April 2019, the Coast-to-Coast (C2C) trail is a 36km long trail that spans diagonally across Singapore.
 A total of 10 checkpoints have been established along the trail.
-Starting from Jurong Lake Garden, hikers navigate through 18 parks and 11 park connectors before reaching Coney Island Park and the end point at Lower Seletar Reservoir Park (Rower’s Bay).
+Starting from Jurong Lake Garden, hikers navigate through 18 parks and 11 park connectors before reaching Coney Island Park and ending at Lower Seletar Reservoir Park (Rower’s Bay).

-A mobile app was developed to provide an interactive walking experience with the use of augmented reality (AR).
-The mobile app offers real-time navigation and check-ins where points can be earned and redeemed.
-Hikers can also upload photos of their hike and share with the local community.
+A mobile app was developed to provide an interactive walking experience through the use of augmented reality (AR).
+The mobile app offers real-time navigation and checkpoints where points can be earned and redeemed.
+Hikers can also upload photos of their hike and share with the local outdoor community.

 2. Central Urban Loop (36km)